What is the ADA?

 For example:

-• An HIV-positive accountant required two hours off, bimonthly, for visits to his doctor.
+- An accountant living with HIV required two hours off, bimonthly, for visits to his doctor.
 He was permitted to take longer lunch breaks and to make up the time by working later on those days.

-• An HIV-positive computer programmer suffered bouts of nausea caused by his medication.
+- A computer programmer living with HIV suffered bouts of nausea caused by his medication.
 His employer allowed him to work at home on those days that he found it too difficult to come the office.
 His employer provided the equipment (computer, modem, fax machine, etc.) necessary for him to work at home.

-• An HIV-positive newspaper editor who tired easily from walking gained mobility with an electric scooter.
+- A newspaper editor living with HIV who tired easily from walking gained mobility with an electric scooter.
 His employer installed a ramp at the entrance to the building in which the editor worked so that the editor could use his scooter at the office.

 Does an employer always have to provide a needed reasonable accommodation?